SEI-ATL-3-8/Reddit-SlideShow/readme.md

 * Make a smooth transition to next slide (e.g., a fade out)
 * * Cycle through images
+* Make grid with all the same size images.
+* Add responsive so that they can grid can adjust.
     * tip: use [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setInterval)
     * Either add images, or change the `src` of a single image tag